AsakuraKai/AI_PP_project/docs/_archive/RCA-AGENT-UPDATE-12-25-2025/UI/COMPLETE-UI-GUIDE.md

 - Collapsible when not in use
 - Badge notifications for new errors
 - Respects VS Code's native UI patterns
+- **Hobby twist:** Experiment with fun animations and themes!

 ### 2. Progressive Disclosure
 - Simple interface by default
 - Advanced features hidden in dropdowns
-- Educational mode toggleable
+- Educational mode toggleable (great for learning!)
-- Performance metrics optional
+- Performance metrics optional (but cool to see)

 ### 3. Keyboard-First, Mouse-Optional
 - Every action has keyboard shortcut
 - Arrow keys navigate error list
 - Enter to analyze selected error
-- Vim-style navigation support
+- Vim-style navigation support (because why not?)

 ### 4. Context-Aware Intelligence
 - Auto-detects errors in active file
 - Suggests related past solutions
 - Adapts to user's project type
 - Learns from user behavior
+- **No privacy concerns:** All data stays local on your machine!

 ---